StraToN/godot_guides/beginner_game/godot_3_beginner_game.md

 func _ready():
     $Player.connect("hit", self, "game_over")
 ```
 We're connecting the player's `hit` signal to our `game_over` function, which will handle what needs to happen when a game ends.
+Note: We could have done this by selecting the `Player` node in the scene tree and clicking on the `hit()` function, then click on "Connect..." in the "Node" tab next to the Inspector as we did before.
+In the "Connecting Signal" window that opens, we would have selected the `Main` node and typed "game_over" as the method to call.
+If the `game_over()` function doesn't exist in the `Main` node script, the "Make Function" toggle ensures it will be created for us.
+This line of code using `connect` is equivalent.

 We will also have a `new_game` function to set everything up for a new game:

 ```
 func new_game():